-This Fast and Easy Shrimp Ceviche is a light and refreshing appetizer, great for any occasions.
-This quick version contains some fresh dill, tomatoes, avocado and red onions, it’s a delightful choice for a light meal or snack.
+This quick and easy Shrimp Ceviche Express is a light and refreshing appetizer suitable for any occasion.
+Packed with fresh dill, tomatoes, avocado, and red onions, it’s a delightful choice for a light meal or snack.

-To cook a fish or sea food through in solely lime or lemon juice can take a while… For this version, I’ve used precooked shrimps, this way, it’s way faster and no need to worry about “hazardous consequences” of uncooked seafood…
+Cooking fish or seafood in only lime or lemon juice can take a while… For this version, I’ve used pre-cooked shrimp, this way, it’s way faster and no need to worry about the “hazardous consequences” of uncooked seafood…

-My version is a merge of every ceviches I’ve ever encountered, plus a personal touch which is the fresh dill instead of cilantro.
-Most ceviches contains fresh cilantro, which I love, but for a little change and to relieve to those people who dislike cilantro (the soap tasting guys), I’ve used a fresh dill instead.
+My version is a merge of every ceviche I’ve ever encountered, plus a personal touch: the fresh dill instead of cilantro.
+Most ceviches contain fresh cilantro, but for a little change and to relieve those people who dislike cilantro (the soap-tasting guys), I’ve used fresh dill instead.
 Of course, it’s optional!

 The Ecuadorians always add a touch of freshly squeezed orange juice to their ceviches.
-I believe it gives it a little sweetness to balance out all that acidy from the limes.
-Also, I’ve added a smooth avocado, like Mexicans do to smooth things up.
-A few tomato pieces from Colombia for color and the typical Peruvian red onion slices, which will be marinating with the shrimps.
-The whole package result into a beautiful collection of colors and flavors!
+I believe it gives it a little sweetness to balance out all that acid from the limes.
+Also, I’ve added a smooth avocado, like Mexicans do, to smooth things up.
+A few tomato pieces from Colombia for colour and the typical Peruvian red onion slices, which will be marinated with the shrimp.
+The whole package results in a beautiful collection of colours and flavours!

-Overall the dish is quite acidic to highlight the limes, some people might find that a tad too much, so in this case discard the residual juice before serving.
-I like to add a touch of the juice but it’s totally up to you.
+Overall, this Shrimp Ceviche Express is quite acidic to highlight the limes; some people might find that a tad too much, so in this case, discard the residual juice before serving.
+I like to add a touch of juice, but it’s totally up to you.

-As for the spice factor, another element that change greatly from country to country, the heat factor!
-Some use tabasco others fresh hot peppers.
-Peruvian have that great spicy pepper called aji, while in Colombia, I saw habanero peppers.
+As for the spice factor, another element that changes greatly from country to country is the heat factor!
+Some use Tabasco, others fresh hot peppers.
+Peruvians have that great spicy pepper called aji, while in Colombia, I saw habanero peppers.
 In the end, just use any hot peppers you prefer in the amount you prefer or not at all.
-I, personally, cannot eat too spicy therefore, I’ve added about a 1/4 teaspoon of fresh habanero pepper which result quite mild.
+I, personally, cannot eat too spicy, therefore, I’ve added about a 1/4 teaspoon of fresh habanero pepper which results in quite mild.

 Ceviches can be served as an appetizer or as a main dish.
-Check out my other ceviche recipe with fresh shrimps this time, on quinoa pasta, a delight!
+Check out my other ceviche recipe with fresh shrimp, this time on quinoa pasta.
+It’s a delight!
 Check it out here!
-With fresh shrimps, they get this fuller yet firmer texture.
+With fresh shrimp, they get this fuller yet firmer texture.

 Let’s get this citric acid to work!